PowerDNS/pdns/docs/backends/ldap.rst

 ``ldap-krb5-keytab``
 ^^^^^^^^^^^^^^^^^^^^

-(default: "") : Full path to the keytab file to use to authenticate.
+(default empty) : Full path to the keytab file to use to authenticate.
 This is only used when "authmethod" is set to "gssapi".
 The keytab must, ideally, contain only one principal (or to put it otherwise, only the first principal found in the keytab will be used).